Tag Archive for workspaces

 yum install gnome-tweaks-tool

-There are other things that can be done with these but I haven’t to explore them yet.
+There are other things that can be done with these but I haven’t explored them yet.
 All YUM commands were run as root and the ones that I used certainly have helped me to make myself at home in what once was a very unfamiliar desktop environment for me.
-In fact, I am beginning to like what has be done with GNOME 3 though I have doubts as to how attractive it would be to a user coming to Linux from the world of Windows.
+In fact, I am beginning to like what has been done with GNOME 3 though I have doubts as to how attractive it would be to a user coming to Linux from the world of Windows.
 While everything is solidly crafted, the fact that I needed to make some customisations of my own raises questions about how suitable the default GNOME set-up in Fedora is for a new user though Fedora probably isn’t intended for that user group anyway.
 Things get more interesting when you consider distros favouring new and less technical users, both of whom need to be served anyway.

 Ubuntu has gone its own way with Unity and, having spent time with GNOME 3, I can see why they might have done that.
 Unity does put a lot more near at hand on the desktop than is the case with GNOME 3 where you find yourself going to the Activities window a lot, either by using your mouse or by keystrokes like the “super” (or Windows) key or ALT-F1.
-Even so, there are common touches like searching for an application like you would search a web page in Firefox.
+Even so, there are common touches like searching for an application like you would search for a web page in Firefox.
 In retrospect, it is a pity to see the divergence when something from both camps might have helped for a better user experience.
 Nevertheless, I am reaching the conclusion that the Unity approach feels like a compromise and that GNOME feels that little bit more polished.
-Saying that, an extra extension or two put more items nearer to hand in GNOME Shell would be desirable.
-If I hadn’t found a haven like Linux Mint where big interface changes are going to be avoided, maybe going with the new GNOME desktop mightn’t have been a bad thing to do after all.
+Saying that, an extra extension or two to put more items nearer to hand in GNOME Shell would be desirable.
+If I hadn’t found a haven like Linux Mint where big interface changes are avoided, maybe going with the new GNOME desktop mightn’t have been a bad thing to do after all.

 Adding workspaces to Windows